ChavviChandani/ApacheLucene-SearchEngine/README.md

 First run the Doc_Parse_and_Index file.

-This will create index files under `src/main/resources/cran/index`.
+This will create index files under `src/main/resources/cran/`.

 Run Query_Parse_and_Search to parse queries and search them in the index created.

+Results file will be created under `src/main/resources/cran/cran_results.txt`

 Check the Accuracy of your search using Trec_eval :
 1. Download the Trec_eval file from the internet.